Inbound marketing has a lot of moving parts.

 HubSpot offers a Free and Starter plan that you can use for small-scale organizations or to get your feet wet.
 Their starter programs would still require that you piecemeal together some of the aforementioned tools though.
 To get the all-in-one capabilities you’ll need for a full-fledged B2B inbound program, you’ll want to purchase a HubSpot Growth Suite license at the Professional level or above.

 There’s a reason we use and recommend HubSpot.
-You'll get full marketing automation capabilities and be able to do all of the things listed above within a single platform.
+You'll get full marketing automation capabilities and be able to have insightful reporting within a single platform.
 Since everything is in one place, there’s no concern over plug-ins and integrations, and there’s a much faster and easier learning curve with only having to figure out one system, which is pretty intuitive.
 If you’re already using other tools like Salesforce, for example, it can seamlessly integrate.

 HubSpot 2020 Offer: Free & Discounted Tools to Help During the Pandemic